bensonbrett/17daykickstart/recipes/grilled-chicken-salsa.md

 - Salt, pepper, and garlic powder to taste

 ## Instructions
-1. Season the chicken breast with salt, pepper, and garlic powder.
-Grill until fully cooked (about 6–8 minutes per side).
+1. Season the chicken with salt, pepper, and garlic powder.
+Grill until fully cooked (6–8 minutes per side).
-2. In a bowl, combine diced tomatoes, avocado, red onion, cilantro, and lime juice to make the salsa.
+2. Combine diced tomatoes, avocado, red onion, cilantro, and lime juice to make the salsa.
-3. Steam the broccoli and cauliflower if not already prepared.
+3. Steam the broccoli and cauliflower if not prepped.
-4. Slice the grilled chicken and serve over a bed of mixed greens and steamed vegetables.
-Top with fresh salsa.
+4. Slice the chicken and serve over mixed greens and steamed vegetables; top with salsa.
 5. Enjoy warm.

 ## Portion Size